Aziz018/Born2beRoot/README.md

 <h2>APT (Advanced Package Tool):</h2>
 <ls>APT, or Advanced Package Tool, is a powerful package management system used in Debian-based Linux distributions, including Debian itself, Ubuntu, and derivatives.
 It is a set of tools that automate the process of installing, updating, upgrading, and removing software packages on a Linux system.
 APT simplifies package management tasks and resolves dependencies, ensuring that software installations and updates are handled efficiently.</ls>
 <h2>Aptitude:</h2>
-<ls>Aptitude is another package management tool used in Debian-based systems.
+<pre>Aptitude is another package management tool used in Debian-based systems.
 It provides a more user-friendly, text-based interface compared to the command-line APT tools.
-Aptitude is designed to be an interactive front-end for APT, allowing users to browse, search, and manage packages in a more intuitive way.</ls>
+Aptitude is designed to be an interactive front-end for APT, allowing users to browse, search, and manage packages in a more intuitive way.
 Key features of Aptitude include:
 Interactive Interface: Aptitude offers an interactive, menu-driven interface that allows users to navigate through package lists, view package details, and perform actions with fewer commands.
 Dependency Resolution: Aptitude is known for its robust dependency resolution capabilities.
 It can handle complex package dependencies and suggest solutions for installing or removing packages.